Seven Years' War: Dutch Republic

 The Dutch Republic had played a central role in the Franco-Dutch War, Nine Years' War and War of the Spanish Succession, which had proved enormously costly.
 As a result, the Dutch sought to remain neutral in subsequent European conflicts, successfully during the War of the Polish Succession and unsuccessfully during War of the Austrian Succession.
 Pieter Steyn, the grand pensionary of Holland, led Dutch efforts to remain neutral in the run-up to the Seven Years' War despite the Republic's hostility towards France and alliance with Britain.
 The British government made an unsuccessful request for Dutch troops to be sent to Britain in 1756, (Note: In 1756, the British invoked the 1715 Barrier Treaty which required the Dutch to send 6,000 troops to Britain when it was under risk of foreign invasion.
-Though the Dutch had done so during the Jacobite rebellions of 1715, 1719 and 1745, they were angered by the withdrawal of all British forces from the Low Countries in 1745, which left Holland's borders vulnerable to a French invasion.
+Though the Dutch had done so during the Jacobite rebellions of 1715, 1719 and 1745, they were angered by the withdrawal of British forces from the Low Countries in 1745, which left Holland's borders vulnerable to a French invasion.
 As such, the Dutch refused to send troops, stating to the British that they would only do so if the threat to the Hanoverian succession was immediate.) and resistance from Amsterdam merchants to joining the war combined with French assurances that they wanted peace with Holland led Steyn to declare the Republic's neutrality.

 Despite diplomatic issues such as British seizures of Dutch merchantmen carrying what Britain defined as contraband, the Republic remained neutral for the duration of the war.
 Prussia viewed friendly relations with the Dutch as allowing them to secure their scattered possessions along the Republic's eastern border, while Britain recognised that Holland's seaports provided them with the most secure link to Hanover.
 The British government made plans to form a military-political bloc consisting of Britain, Hanover, Prussia and the Dutch Republic, though they came to nothing.
 To maintain good relations with Holland, the British eventually accepted the Republic's neutrality and agreed to stop impeding Dutch trade.

 During the war, France sought to respect Dutch sensitivities by limiting troop movements in the Austrian Netherlands, where the Dutch army occupied the Barrier Fortresses.
 The Dutch were consulted when passages were unavoidable, and issued apologies for accidental border violations.
 The French also made plans to combine the French, Spanish, Danish and Dutch navies for a joint maritime action, though it ultimately went unrealised.
 Unofficially, the Dutch East India Company (VOC) attempted to undermine British domination in India during the Third Carnatic War.
 This resulted in the Battle of Chinsurah, where the VOC suffered a heavy defeat at British hands.